DavidTaylor96/AI-Chat-bot/GETTING_STARTED.md

 ### Chat Interface

-The application provides a chat interface similar to Claude's web interface:
+The application provides a chat interface similar to Taylor's web interface:

 - Enter your message in the input box at the bottom
 - Press Enter to send the message